nikoloss/pyfadeaway/readme.md

 ## About Log
-Just add "fadeaway" logging handler, set it to DEBUG level. it would log all the information that every request or response carry.
+Just add "fadeaway" logging handler, set it to DEBUG level. it would log all the information that every request or response carries.

 ## License
 Due to benefit from zeromq, the PyFadeaway is licensed under the GNU Lesser